mlabs-haskell/CardStarter-bulk-airdrop-script/README.md

 ### Beneficiaries format

 This file is structured as one receipient per line, with the following format:
 `address amount currencySymbol.tokenName`

-If the `use-pub-key-hashes` flag is set, the addresses become pub key hases
+- If the `use-pub-key-hashes` flag is set, the addresses become pub key hashes
+- If the `asset-class` and/or `drop-amoun` option is present, the values specified on the cli take precedence over the ones in the file (in this case these fields are optional, however the )

 #### Examples